AnomalyCodes/alx-pre_course/README.md

-ALX is challenging, but rewarding
+ALX is challenging, but rewarding.
 I am learning a lot at ALX